-I can tell you now, however, forced collaboration inside cultures is kind of like the ones that make everyone participate in “forced fun” activities (oh yay, another birthday “party” in the conference room!).
+I can tell you now, however, forced collaboration inside cultures is kind of like making everyone participate in “forced fun” activities (oh yay, another birthday “party” in the conference room!).
 People will do it if there are repercussions for skipping it, but it lacks the power and energy you get when they WANT to do it.

-That’s going to be a hard one for most associations to swallow, since they’ve spent years convincing themselves that their three pillars of education, networking, and advocacy are equally important.
-But when you clarify the priority, it actually invites collaboration because everyone knows THAT needs to get done.
-Although maybe you don’t realize it, but this is exactly what most associations do come annual meeting time — we all collaborate since it’s the highest priority.
+That’s going to be a hard one for most associations to swallow, since they’ve spent years convincing themselves that their three pillars of education, networking and advocacy are equally important.
+But when you clarify the priority, it actually invites collaboration because everyone knows it needs to get done.
+Although maybe you don’t realize it, this is exactly what most associations do come annual meeting time — we collaborate because the conference is the highest priority.

-My two partners and I follow a method from a book called Traction that suggests a similar approach.
-For our company, we create a set of annual goals and then a very short list of company “rocks” that guide us each quarter.
-We never have more than 3-7 measurable rocks (close x number of projects, launch MVP of online platform), even though there are still lots of things that also need to get done that quarter.
+My two partners and I follow a method from a book called “Traction,” which suggests a similar approach.
+For our company, we create a set of annual goals and then a very short list of company “rocks” to guide us each quarter.
+We never have more than three to four measurable rocks (close X number of projects, launch MVP of online platform), even though there are still lots of things that also need to get done that quarter.

-While the three of us still spend a LOT of time taking care of the business that we are assigned to, the shared focus means we are quick to work together on things that advance us towards those shared priorities.
+While the three of us still spend a lot of time taking care of the business we are assigned to, the shared focus means we are quick to work together on things that advance us towards those shared priorities.
 The focus spurs the collaboration.